Skip to content

 QWhat if our school is not accepting permits?

 A. All schools must still must verify, process, and approve (or "hold" or discard) applications regularly (at least once per week).
-Understand that you are not approving a permit to allow a student to come to your school, but only approving that fact that a parent/guardian has applied for a permit, and the student is now eligible for a permit.
+Understand that you are not approving a permit to allow a student to come to your school, but only approving that fact that a parent/guardian has applied for a permit, and the student is eligible for a permit.
 If the applicant ends up on a Waitlist for the entire year because you are not accepting permits at this time, that's okay.
+Please do not send students to the Removed List just because you are not accepting permits at this time.
+Students should remain on the Waitlist through the end of the applying school year (unless you are removing for other reasons.)

-Q. What if our parents don’t have access to a computer?
+Q. What if parents don’t have access to a computer?

 A. Some schools have computer workstations for parents to online enroll and do permits.
 The program is "mobile friendly", too, and can be done on a phone.